shionhonda/gae-dgl/README.md

 ![](zinc250k.png)

 ## Potential Application to Chemistry
-Is learned feature useful for predicting molecular properties?
+Is learned feature through pre-training really useful for predicting molecular properties?
 Let's check with simple examples.
 Here I use ESOL (solubility regression) dataset from [2], which can be downloaded [here](http://moleculenet.ai/datasets-1).

 |Feature + Model|RMSE|R2|
 |:--:|:--:|:--:|